microsoft/fluentui-react-native/packages/foundation-tokens/src/TokenUsage.md

 If the component framework has integrated the token package, there should be a configuration setting that allows for specifying a list of tokens to add.

-### Using standard token processors
+### Using standard style operations

-Standard tokens can be added by using the `token` function.
-This is a shorthand for producing an object which has an array of token processors and an array of slot names to target.
-Each entry will be propogated to each slot referenced.
-As an example:

-tokens: [
-token(foregroundColorTokens, 'text1', 'text2'),
-token(backgroundColorTokens, 'container')
-]

-Would take a set of standard processors called `foregroundColorTokens` and apply them to the slots called `text1` and `text2`.
-It would then apply `backgroundColorTokens` to `container`.

-Note that these can be created inline as well so:

-    tokens: [
-      token({ source: 'iconColor', target: 'color', lookup: t => t.palette }, 'icon') ]

-Would work as well.
+Standard tokens can be added by referencing `IOperationSet` arrays.
+In the slot definitions the styleFactories can refer to these sets as follows:

+    slots: {
+      root: {
+        styleFactories: [backgroundColorTokens, borderTokens]
+      },
+      content: {
+        styleFactories: [foregroundColorTokens]
+      }
+    }

+Each slot is defining what values it is pulling from the root props and settings.
+Note that root props can be propogated to multiple slots.
+This does not have to be 1 to 1.

-### Using custom token processors
+### Using custom style functions

-A token processor function itself takes tokenProps and the theme and produces a partial `ISlotProps` to be merged in.
-It also must expose a set of keys that it depends on.
-The `setupTokenProcessor` function provides a convenience wrapper for creating these functions.

-The following code is an example of what this might look like:
+The `styleFactories` array can accept an `IStyleFunction` as an input as well.
+This is a processing function which also defines the keys it depends on.
+The `styleFunction` utility is provided to make these easy to create.
+Usage would be as follows:

-    const myTokenProcessor = setupTokenProcessor<IMyProps, ITheme>(
+    const myTokenProcessor = styleFunction<IMyProps, ITheme>(
       (props: IMyProps, theme: ITheme) => {
         return {
-          root: {
           style: {
             color: props.isMode1 ? theme.palette.buttonText : theme.palette.windowText
             borderWidth: props.borderless ?
 0 : 1
           }
         }
-        }
       },
       ['isModel', 'borderless']
     );

-    // in the component definition
+    // in the component definition just mix them in with the operation sets
-    tokens: [
-      myTokenProcessor
-    ]

-The two approaches can be mixed and order will be maintained but authors should be aware that a processor function will be generated for each chunk of standard processors, meaning it is more efficient to group them.

-So the following:

-    tokens: [
-      token(foregroundColorTokens, 'text1'),
-      myCustomProcessor,
-      token(backgroundColorTokens, 'container')
-    ]

-Will create two custom processors for the standard processors to maintain order.
+    slots: {
+      root: {
+        styleFactories: [backgroundColorTokens, myTokenProcessor]
+      }
+    }

+Note that style functions run after the operations run and the results will be mixed together with higher precedence.
+This means that if a value is set by both a style function and an operation the style function will overwrite the value.